5.1. Floating Point Semantics

 Native/runtime execution: Lean

 Float32, CUDA, cuBLAS, cuFFT, and external tools.
-These are fast producers of values whose agreement with Lean semantics is an explicit contract or certificate boundary.
+These are fast producers of values whose agreement with Lean semantics is stated through runtime agreement, tests, certificates, or assumptions.

 5.1.3.
 Why Both FP32 And IEEE32Exec Exist